Theory quick start (4 minutes).

 Let’s take a look…

 Now let’s have a look at the Rel-X tool.
+Don’t worry about the scale and chord names used below.
+Pay attention to the graphics discussed below.

 - Press “Toolkit”, click “Scale” and select “Mixolydian”.